Inherited IRA Rules You Need to Know

 You'll need to reduce beginning life expectancy by 1 for each subsequent year.
 Also note that in this scenario, you can take the required minimum distribution the owner would have taken in the year of death.

-Inherited IRA Scenario IV: If you answered no to both questions - you were not married to the IRA owner and they had not, yet, reached the age at which they were required to take minimum distributions, you can either:
+Inherited IRA Scenario 4: If you answered no to both questions, you were not married to the IRA owner and they had not, yet, reached the age at which they were required to take minimum distributions, you can either:

-- Take the entire IRA balance by the end of the 5th year following the year of death, potentially adding just shy of 6 years of additional tax-free compounding depending upon the exact date the original owner died.
+- Take the entire IRA balance by the end of the fifth year following the year of death, potentially adding just shy of six years of additional tax-free compounding depending upon the exact date the original owner died.

 - Distribute the IRA balance based on a special table while using your age at the year-end following the year of the owner's death, reducing beginning life expectancy by 1 for each subsequent year.

-Inherited IRA Scenario VI: If the IRA were left to an estate, certain trust fund types, a charity, or for some reason had no designated beneficiary and the original IRA owner was young enough that he or she didn't have to take required minimum distributions, you can keep the inherited IRA in the tax shelter up to the end of the 5th year following the year of death, potentially allowing you to enjoy up to just shy of 6 years of additional tax-free compounding depending upon the exact date the original owner died.
+Inherited IRA Scenario 6: If the IRA were left to an estate, certain trust fund types, a charity, or for some reason had no designated beneficiary and the original IRA owner was young enough that he or she didn't have to take required minimum distributions, you can keep the inherited IRA in the tax shelter up to the end of the fifth year following the year of death, potentially allowing you to enjoy up to just shy of six years of additional tax-free compounding depending upon the exact date the original owner died.